dlotterman/metal_code_snippets/documentation_stage/byoos.md

 ## What do you want to install?

-- I want to install my specific version of a common Linux distribution, packaged in ISO or HTTP repo hosted format, or something based off a common linux installer
+- I want to install my specific version of a common Linux distribution, packaged in ISO or HTTP hosted repo format, or something based off a common linux installer
     - Great!
 You're in luck, as Linux's use of iPXE as a core tool has made this fairly easy!
 Just understand the [challenges](https://github.com/dlotterman/metal_code_snippets/blob/main/documentation_stage/byoos.md#things-that-make-custom_ipxe-with-equinix-metal-hard) and then skip [here](https://github.com/dlotterman/metal_code_snippets/blob/main/documentation_stage/byoos.md#installing-common-linux-distributions).

+- I want to bring my own OS, that has a well documented network install path such as PXE and can download it's needed install artifacts from an HTTP or equivalent hosted endpoint.
+    - Great!
+Your in luck, iPXE can generally be tricked into doing anything a traditional PXE install could do, it might just take some thought.

 - I want to install my specific FreeBSD or other Unix
     - You may have varying degrees of difficulty ahead of you.
 While FreeBSD and OpenBSD both have mature network installation suites, they are dependent on a more traditional install chain than the shortcuts iPXE makes.